valerymo/misc/README.md

 Notes. solution for Big Data need work with DB, as The Collection of Json records could be also huge.
 Or probably it should ve return as events.

+7. Helm for deployment - included
+8. Dockerfile for image creation - included

 Thank you Reali for interesting Task,
-Unfortunately have no enough time.
+Unfortunately - not enough time for me.
 Thanks & Regards,
 Valery